Skip to content

 Northern sky

-constellations in the northern sky from the southern hemisphere
+northern sky southern hemisphere

 Northern sky in the southern hemisphere, image: Stellarium